 This was originally a two platform station. the platforms were on the Caledonian Railway^s Greenhill Branch line from Garnqueen South Junction to Greenhill Lower Junction.

-After the opening of the Bonnybridge Junction Yard and Bonnybridge Branch it became a three platform station, a new platform face opening on the north side of the station making the northbound platform into an island.
+After the opening of the Bonnybridge Junction Yard and Bonnybridge Canal Branch (Caledonian Railway) (1886) it became a three platform station, a new platform face opening on the north side of the station making the northbound platform into an island.

 Bonnybridge Canal Goods

 Falkirk Camelon [1st]